purelyKai/CampusConnect/README.md

 - **Mapping and Location Services:**

-  - **Mapbox Flutter Plugin:** Provides interactive map features and custom pin placements.
+  - **Google Maps Flutter Plugin:** Provides interactive map features and custom pin placements.
   - **Geolocator Plugin:** Allows the app to obtain and use user location data.
   - **Geofencing Plugin:** Enables location-based notifications and features.